adobe/experience-platform-workshop-201901/chapters/chapter-6-precursor.md

    notepad private.key
    ```

-   Copy the entire key to the keyboard, including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` lines.
+   Copy the entire key to the keyboard, including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` lines up to the last `-`.

 1. Click `Update` and close the `Manage Environments` dialog.

-1. Now make sure you select the `Adobe Experience Platform - Environment` from the environments drop down at the top right of POSTMan.
+1. Now make sure you select the `Platform Summit - Environment` from the environments drop down at the top right of POSTMan.

    ![](../images/chapter-2/postman_experience_platform_env.png)

 1. After all this setup you are now ready to generate an JWT and bearer token to interact with Adobe I/O. In order to make this process easier we'll be using an Adobe I/O Runtime action.

-   From our newly imported `Adobe Experience Platform` collection, open chapter 2 and click on `Adobe I/O Runtime: Generate Auth`.
+   From our newly imported `Platform Summit` collection, open chapter 2 and click on `Adobe I/O Runtime: Generate Auth`.
 Then click on the body tab:

    ![](../images/chapter-2/postman_auth_body.png)